(Field Trip Fridays capture interesting, fun, food-related and/or fishing adventures that I like to share with you!).

 The large, outdoor market is known for an abundance of exotic produce.
 Vendors at Mustang sell on Wednesdays, Saturdays and Sundays (vs. Saturdays/Sundays at Wagon Wheel), so there are more opportunities to stock up.
 As I watched them, I thought of Calvin Trillin’s “To Market, To Market” piece in Alice, Let’s Eat (1978).
 In it, he describes his partiality for ‘market people’ — vendors who take ‘a positively overt pleasure in selling their wares.’
 These vendors were eager to answer questions and send folks off with something — they took pleasure in not only making a sale, but also, helping buyers have good results at home.
 Pictured below: Vendors holding Yu Choy (left) and Canistel (right).

 Markets like this make it a little easier to fulfill our growing desire to know where food comes from.
 Even back in ’78, Trillin wrote “. . .some people shop at a market on the theory that it represents their only hope of coming across fruit and vegetables that have not been bred by the agribusiness Frankensteins to have a shelf life approximately that of a mop handle.”
 That theory continues today.
 It’s nice to shop where sellers are, in many instances, the folks who actually grew much of the food and are happy to talk to us about it.
-Sometimes their quantities are small, and that’s ok.
-You never know what you’ll find!
-(Note: I did spot some produce sourced from large wholesalers, so it’s worth inquiring, if you’re not sure.)
+Sometimes their quantities are small, and that’s ok, but you never know what you’ll find!

 I was with a group walking tour led by Andy Firk, owner of Bamboo Grove Farm in Arcadia.
-Andy is extremely knowledgeable about edible gingers and tropical plants and offers tours of gardens, markets and forests where folks can learn about them all, including how to grow them, so we were in good hands.
-But, honestly, after the first 20 minutes, I was overwhelmed!
+Andy is extremely knowledgeable about edible gingers and tropical plants and offers tours of gardens, markets and food forests, so we were in good hands.
+Honestly, after 20 minutes, I was overwhelmed!
 So much to see and learn that I gave up taking notes and simply listened and watched.

 Some vendors spoke little English, but there were lots of supporting players to help and offer samples.
-And don’t expect to see many signs about what items are or how much they cost – they assume you know or you’ll ask and they’ll be happy to tell you.
+Don’t expect to see many signs about what items are or how much they cost – vendors assume you know, or that you’ll ask and they’ll be happy to tell you.
 Everywhere I looked there were piles of lemongrass, galangal (a.k.a.
 Thai ginger), scallions, ginger, turmeric, star fruit, limes, Makrut leaves, turnips, citrus, peppers and more, all reasonably priced.
-In fact, many bunches of produce were only one dollar!
-(Tip: be sure to bring dollar bills, which makes for quicker transactions).
+In fact, many bunches of produce were only one dollar.

 And how often do you see whole, plucked chickens, feet sticking up, in an icy bag?
 I saw those, too.
 No pictures necessary. . .